pasientskyhosting/nginx-static/README.md

 docker logs <CONTAINER_NAME>
 ```
 ### WebRoot
-You can set your webroot in the container to anything you want using the -e "WEBROOT=/var/www/html/public" variable.
-By default code is checked out into /var/www/html/ so if your git repository does not have code int he root you'llneed to use this variable.
+You can set your webroot in the container to anything you want using the ```WEBROOT``` variable e.g -e "WEBROOT=/var/www/html/public".
+By default code is checked out into /var/www/html/ so if your git repository does not have code in the root you'll need to use this variable.